nikija/public/content/users/commander-web/profiles/customer-profiles/billing.md

 Should you need to add additional manual charges to the bill, you can select “New Item” in the billing screen.
 Select a service category, and within this category select the product, quantity, price, currency and any written notes that you wish to post.
 The correct VAT is automatically preselected.

 Note that if the customer is part of a group, you will also see all of the other customers in that group along with their unsettled items.
 If you move items into the bill of one of the customers, they will disappear from the unsettled group-billing list.
-Be careful when you assign bill items from groups because it may be hard to find any items you accidently misplace (and you will have to inspect every single bill of the group’s companions to find it).
+Be careful when you assign bill items from groups because it may be hard to find any items you accidently misplace (if you have lost an item, go to the booking, and review the "items" tab, where you can see where items are routed).

 ## Open Bills

+Bill: in Mews we define a bill as a list of bill items that are closed to a payment on the day of departure.

 The open bill section (on the right of the payment screen) refers to the customer bills that need to be settled by the customer directly upon check-out.
 First, select the bill that you are looking to settle.
 Second, by selecting the arrow next to an “unpaid item” you can easily move it into the bill you are working in.
 At the top you can see the total unsettled amount.
 You can easily create a preview bill or pro-forma for a guest to show how the bill will print and with which address details.
 Allow the guest to always check this before checking them out.
 Once a bill is checked-out, you cannot re-open the bill to amend the address.